community-of-python/microbootstrap/README.md

 ### Using microbootstrap without a framework

 When working on projects that don't use Litestar or FastAPI, you can still take advantage of monitoring and logging capabilities using `InstrumentsSetupper`.
-This class sets up Sentry, OpenTelemetry, and Logging instruments in a way that's easy to integrate with your project.
+This class sets up Sentry, OpenTelemetry, Pyroscope and Logging instruments in a way that's easy to integrate with your project.

 You can use `InstrumentsSetupper` as a context manager, like this: